gmbecker/contributing_to_r_lesson/outline.md

 - My proof of concept was a type of vector that was a "window" to another vector's data
   - "Worked" but didn't respect R's copy on write semantics
 - Luke implemented the ALTREP framework
-  - I contributed code, soem is still in, some was buggy so not accepted/taken back out.
+  - I contributed code, some is still in, some was buggy so not accepted/taken back out.
 - Luke asked that Michael review my code internally (we were still both at Genentech) before submitting
   - This was hard to hear but is understandable.